Area spectral rigidity for axially symmetric symplectic billiard tables

 \section{Abstract}

-We prove that $(a)$ any finitely smooth axially symmetric strictly convex domain, with everywhere positive curvature and sufficiently close to an ellipse and $(b)$ any finitely smooth centrally symmetric strictly convex domain, even-rationally integrable, with everywhere positive curvature and sufficiently close to an ellipse is area spectrally rigid.
-This means that any area-isospectral family of domains in these classes is necessarily equi-affine.
-We use the same technique --adapted to symplectic billiards-- of the paper by J. De Simoi, V. Kaloshin and Q. Wei \cite{DS}.
-The novelty is that the result holds for axially symmetric domains, as in \cite{DS}, as well as for a subset of centrally symmetric ones.
+We prove that any finitely smooth axially symmetric strictly convex domain, with everywhere positive curvature and sufficiently close to an ellipse is area spectrally rigid.
+This means that any area-isospectral family of domains in this class is necessarily equi-affine.
+We use techniques, adapted to symplectic billiards, inspired to the paper by J. De Simoi, V. Kaloshin and Q. Wei \cite{DS}.